Mingas

-Elisa Domingas Jamisse mostly known by her stage name 'Mingas' is a Mozambican singer.
+Elisa Domingas Jamisse, better known by her stage name Mingas, is a Mozambican singer.
 Born in the capital city, Maputo in Mozambique Mingas started to sing at a very early age.
 Her music is a mixture of Afro sounds that gives prominence to the rhythms of the Chope people of southern Mozambique, and she is one of the most famous singers of Marrabenta.
 Her career is marked with big hits and collaborations with major African singers like Miriam Makeba, Hugh Masekela, Angélique Kidjo, Baba Maal, Yvonne Chaka Chaka, Jimmy Dludlu, Gilberto Gil, among others.

 Early life and beginning of career

 She is the fourth of a close-knit family of six children, and developed the passion for music in the church.
 By the age of 15 she was part of the church choir and by the same time she participates in some music shows in Maputo.
 With a soft and sweet voice Mingas soon connects with the people and gets a contract to sing in the famous nightclub by the age of 17, 'Sheik'.
 With some objection by the part of her family, her supportive brother - Max - committed to drive her and look after her during the performances.

 By the 70's the country was on the fight for independence, Mingas grew as a singer performing now additional in places like 'Buzios' and 'Zambi' and singing together with popular bands like 'Hokolókwe', 'Africa Power' and João Domingos' band.
 However, after independence in 1975 life in Mozambique changed a lot with a lot of club owners leaving the country and closing doors.